-Deadline to submit is midnight on February 1st, 2021.
+Deadline to submit is 11:59pm on March 1st, 2022.
 Late or incomplete submissions may not be accepted, or at the least, the submitter lightly teased.

 i) Bio(s) for the leading artists/company - 250 words maximum (for each if including more than one leading artist on the project) that details their artistic practise, history of performance/creation, and training/educational background.

 ii) A one-page proposal - We’re looking for fully thought out ideas with as much detail as possible.
 Tell us about your show, how it meets the guidelines listed above, why we should select your piece.
 Feasibility on how you will execute your production if chosen would be beneficial.